Youth Suicide Prevention

 The presence of resiliency factors can lessen the potential of risk factors to lead to suicidal ideation and behaviors.
 Once a child or adolescent is considered at risk, schools, families, and friends should work to build these factors in and around the youth.
 These include:

-- Cultural or faith beliefs that strengthen parent/child relations.
+- Cultural or faith beliefs that strengthen parent/guardian and child relations

-- Parent monitoring of social media, computer and cell phone use.
+- Parent/guardian monitoring of social media, computer and cell phone use

 - Remain calm.